Tensor decompositions for learning latent variable models: Introduction

-Higher-order tensor decompositions have also been used for estimation latent variable models, often via the algebraic technique of~\cite{Harshman} (see also \cite{kruskal77,LRA}).
-This was employed for parameter estimation of discrete Markov models~\cite{Chang96} using pair-wise and triple-wise probability tables, and later for other latent variable models such as hidden Markov models (HMMs), latent trees, Gaussian mixture models, and topic models such as latent Dirichlet allocation (LDA)~\cite{MR06,HKZ12,AHK12,SpectralLDA,HK13-mog}.
-Simultaneous diagonalization is also used for many other applications, including blind source separation and ICA (as discussed above), and a number of efficient algorithms have been developed for this problem~\cite{bunse1993numerical, CS93,PertDJ,CC96,corless1997reordered,ziehe2004fast}.
-Another reduction from tensors to matrices called flattening has also been used to solve tensor decomposition problems via matrix eigenvalue techniques~\cite{cardoso1991super,de2007fourth}.
-One advantage of these methods is that they can be used to estimate under-determined mixtures, where the number of sources is larger than the observed dimension.
+Higher-order tensor decompositions have also been used to develop estimators for commonly used mixture models, hidden Markov models, and other related latent variable models, often using the the algebraic procedure of R.~Jennrich~\citep[as reported in the article of][]{Harshman}, which is based on a simultaneous diagonalization of different ways of flattening a tensor to matrices.
+Jennrich's procedure was employed for parameter estimation of discrete Markov models by~\citet{Chang96} via pair-wise and triple-wise probability tables; and it was later used for other latent variable models such as hidden Markov models (HMMs), latent trees, Gaussian mixture models, and topic models such as latent Dirichlet allocation (LDA) by many others~\citep{MR06,HKZ12,AHK12,SpectralLDA,HK13-mog}.
+In these contexts, it is often also possible to establish strong identifiability results, without giving an explicit estimators, by invoking the non-constructive identifiability argument of~\citet{kruskal77}---see the article by~\citet{AMR09} for several examples.

+Related simultaneous diagonalization approaches have also been used for blind source separation and ICA (as discussed above), and a number of efficient algorithms have been developed for this problem~\citep{bunse1993numerical, CS93,PertDJ,CC96,corless1997reordered,ziehe2004fast}.
+A rather different technique that uses tensor flattening and matrix eigenvalue decomposition has been developed by~\citet{cardoso1991super} and later by~\citet{de2007fourth}.
+A significant advantage of this technique is that it can be used to estimate overcomplete mixtures, where the number of sources is larger than the observed dimension.

-The relevance of tensor analysis to latent variable modeling has been long recognized in the field of algebraic statistics~\cite{pachter2005algebraic}, and many works characterize the algebraic varieties corresponding to the moments of various classes of latent variable models~\cite{drton2007algebraic,sturmfels2011binary}.
+The relevance of tensor analysis to latent variable modeling has been long recognized in the field of algebraic statistics~\citep{pachter2005algebraic}, and many works characterize the algebraic varieties corresponding to the moments of various classes of latent variable models~\citep{drton2007algebraic,sturmfels2011binary}.
 These works typically do not address computational or finite sample issues, but rather are concerned with basic questions of identifiability.